Carl Reiner: 1990–2020: Voice work and final roles

 Reiner lent his voice to numerous films and animated films.
+He narrated the Bernard Rogers children's piece “The Musicians of Bremen” on a Delos compact disc release.
 He also read for books on tape, among them Aesop's Fables and Jack and the Beanstalk (Running Press, 1994), as well as Mark Twain's A Connecticut Yankee in King Arthur's Court, The Prince and the Pauper, and Letters from the Earth (New Millenium, 2001).

 In 2012, he appeared as a guest on Jerry Seinfeld's series Comedians in Cars Getting Coffee.
 They talked at a diner about his comedy career and Reiner invited Seinfeld to come and have dinner with Mel Brooks and himself.
-Reiner reported that every night, Brooks headed to his house to eat, watch Jeopardy (he taped it), and watch movies.
+Reiner reported that every night, Brooks headed to his house to eat, watch Jeopardy! (he taped it), and watch movies.
 He went on to offer the one rule for movies was that it had to be one where "somebody says, 'Secure the perimeter!' or 'Get some rest.'"
 Reiner stated that Brooks "falls asleep with his mouth open" every time.

 Reiner's final role was in Home Movie: The Princess Bride, a project that Jason Reitman had envisioned to engage his celebrity friends to help raise money for charity during the COVID-19 pandemic, with actors filming their own takes on scenes from The Princess Bride at their own homes.
 Reiner appeared along with Rob Reiner (who directed the original film) in the final scene as the Grandfather and Grandson, which Rob said had been shot three days before Reiner's death.
 His final line on camera is, "As you wish," which in the film it is based on means, "I love you."
 After hearing of his death, Reitman asked the Reiner family if they should swap out the scene, but the family gave him their blessing to use the scene.